indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 Whether you're a new to [Spring Framework](https://projects.spring.io/spring-framework/ "Spring Framework") or have been using it for some time, you're probably familiar with one of it's most notable features—[dependency injection](https://martinfowler.com/articles/injection.html "Inversion of Control Containers and the Dependency Injection pattern").
 Nearly all Spring projects that I have worked with make heavy use of field injection, that is using `@Autowired`/`@Inject` annotation on an instance field.
 I guess this is a popular approach because it is concise and reads well.
 But have you ever considered the downsides of field injection?

-Keep in mind that I'm not writing this in hopes that you will rewrite your Spring app to only use constructor injection.

 ## What downsides?

 If you're wondering what downsides I'm referring to, then you're like me.
 Let me explain.